To really understand who discovered Australia, we need to first start with some background information.

 In ancient time people in different parts of the world didn't travel very far from home.
-Everywhere they travelled, the world basically seemed flat.
+Everywhere they went, the world basically seemed flat.
 So they assumed that the world was indeed flat.
-They also thought that if you ever reached the end of this flat earth you would fall off into the unknown.
 Ancient Greek astronomers, however, came to the conclusion that the world was a sphere; round like a tennis ball and consisting of two halves, the northern and southern hemispheres.

-In about 200AD a Greek astronomer and mapmaker named Claudius Ptolemy believed that the earth had to be balanced or it would topple over.
-So he figured that there had be a land, yet unknown to Europeans, somewhere below the Indian Ocean to balance the top half of the world that he lived in.
+In about 150AD a Greek astronomer and mapmaker named Claudius Ptolemy believed that the earth had to be balanced or it would topple over.
+So he figured that there had to be a land, yet unknown to Europeans, somewhere below the Indian Ocean to balance the top half of the world that he lived in.
 So he drew in an imaginary land on the bottom of his maps of the world.
-Over time this yet to be discovered land came to be referred to as
+Over time this unknown land came to be referred to as

 Terra Australis Incognita which means the Unknown Southern Land

-For many centuries people in Europe were certain that there was a land down under but nobody knew how to get to it.
-For over 200 hundred years European navigators set across the seas searching for the Unknown Southern Land.
-Many kept sailing right past it or even bumping into it and not realising that they had stumbled upon this unknown land.
+For many centuries people in Europe were certain that there was a land "down under", but nobody knew how to get to it.
+This map, from 1570, shows a huge imaginary landmass on the bottom of the globe somewhat proportional to the rest of the world on top.
+For over two hundred years European explorers set across the seas searching for the Unknown Southern Land.
+Many explorers kept sailing right past it or bumped into it and didn't realise that they had stumbled upon it.
 They expected to find vast quantities of gold and treasure there.

 In 1600 a small Dutch sailing ship named the Duyfken captained by Willem Janszoon set sail from Banten in Indonesia, in search of new trading opportunities.
-On 26 February 1606 they anchored off the Pennefather River in the Gulf of Carpentaria and went ashore.
+On 26 February 1606, they anchored off the Pennefather River in the Gulf of Carpentaria and went ashore.
 They found the land swampy and the people there unfriendly.
 The ship lost ten of its crew on various expeditions on shore.
 Janszoon named the place "Nieu Zeland" (New Zeland).
 Janszoon is credited with being the first European to set foot on Australian soil.
-Janszoon however didn't realise he have discovered Australia.
+Janszoon, however, didn't realise he had discovered Australia.
 He thought the land was part of the island of New Guinea which is further to the north.

-Dutch sailors continued sail along the coastline on their trips and called this land New Holland but didn't bother to visit it.
-To them it seemed just an empty and barren place with no commercial benefit.
+Dutch sailors continued to sail along the coastline on their trips and called this land New Holland but didn't bother to visit it.
+To them, it seemed just an empty and barren place with no commercial benefit.
 On the 4 July 1629 VOC ship Batavia was shipwrecked near Houtman Abrolhos some coral islands near Geraldton, Western Australia.
-There was a mutiny and some of the crew built a small fort to protect themselves.
+There was a mutiny, and some of the crew built a small fort to protect themselves.
 This was the first structure built by European in Australia.

 In 1642 a Dutchman named Abel Tasman sighted an island he called Van Diemen's Land.
 He did not realise that this island was a part of Australia.
 This island was later renamed Tasmania in honour of Abel Tasman.
 He also went on to discover New Zealand (this earlier name was reused by Able Tasman), Tonga Islands and Fiji.

-On the 1 May 1622, the Tryall, a ship of the East India Company was the first British vessel the sight the Australian coastline.
-On 22 May 1622 it had the dubious distinction of being the first recorded shipwreck in Australian waters.
-The crew were stranded on Montebello Islands off the Pilbara coast of north-western Australia for seven days before sailing back to Banten Indonesia in a longboat.
+On the 1 May 1622, the Tryall, a ship of the East India Company was the first British vessel to sight the Australian coastline.
+On 22 May 1622 it had the dubious distinction of being the first recorded British shipwreck in Australian waters.
+The crew was stranded on Montebello Islands off the Pilbara coast of north-western Australia for seven days before sailing back to Banten Indonesia in a longboat.

 He named this new land New Wales and then changed it to New South Wales.
 He claimed the land for Britain (even though the land already occupied by the Aborigines).
-Cook had no idea of the enormity of his discovery or that it was actually an island - a whole continent in fact, 31 times larger than Britain itself.
+Cook had no idea of the enormity of his discovery or that it was actually an island - a whole continent, in fact, 32 times larger than Britain itself.

 The British returned, in 1778, to colonise this new land they claimed they had discovered.
 The unknown southern land is known today as Australia.

 During the Age of Discovery Europeans sailed the seas "discovering" new lands that had been unknown to them till then.
 Columbus sailed to America, Magellan found the Philippines, and James Cook visited Australia.
-These visitors had a nasty habit of claiming these new lands as belonging their home countries.
+These visitors had a nasty habit of claiming these new lands as belonging to their home countries.
 Columbus claimed America for Spain.
-Magellan too claimed the Philippines for Spain James Cook claimed Australia for England and so on.
-In doing this the European totally disregarded the local inhabitants who have lived in these lands for thousands of years.
-This practice came to be know as "imperialism" and "colonialism".
+Magellan too claimed the Philippines for Spain.
+James Cook claimed Australia for England and so on.
+In doing this, the European completely disregarded the local inhabitants who have lived in these lands for thousands of years.
+This practice came to be known as "imperialism" and "colonialism".

-The Aborigines were the first people to discover Australia.
+The Aboriginals were the first people to arrive in Australia.
 They did so around 50,000 years ago.

 The first Asian people to visit Australia were probably early traders from Indonesia and possibly China and India.
 They had no idea it was a huge continent.
 They thought it was just another island.
 No records exist of their visits.

-Third Prize: The British.
-They finally established that this was indeed Terra Australis.
-They also settled and colonised the whole continent.
+Second Prize – The British.
+They finally established that this place was indeed Terra Australis.
+They also colonised and settled the whole continent.